(c) 2024 PillSync.com

 • Nephrolithiasis: Cases of nephrolithiasis have been reported with the use of mesalamine.
 Mesalamine-containing stones are undetectable by standard radiography or computed tomography (CT).
 Ensure adequate hydration during treatment.
 (5.8)

-• Interference with Laboratory Tests: Use of mesalamine may lead to spuriously elevated test results when measuring urinary normetanephrine by liquid chromatography with electrochemical detection.
+• Interference With Laboratory Tests: Use of mesalamine may lead to spuriously elevated test results when measuring urinary normetanephrine by liquid chromatography with electrochemical detection.
 (5.9)

 5.1 Renal Impairment